EACMichiels/UNILU/README.md

-# UNILU
+# QML Workshop
-This repository contains the files that are shared with UNI.LU.
+This repository contains the files that are shared with students.